Zirhael221/Low-latency-configuration-for-Arch-Linux/README.md

-# Low-latency-configuration-for-Arch-Linux
-Collection of parameters and configurations to tune Arch Linux and CachyOS for ultra-low latency, deterministic thread scheduling, and zero OS jitter in competitive gaming.

-# zxcv.cpu.partition

 A hardcore, kernel-level tuning utility designed to eliminate micro-stutters, bypass hardware interrupts, and minimize jitter for gaming on Linux.

 Built specifically for modern Arch Linux and CachyOS systems, this script reaches into the Linux scheduler, memory manager, power management, and I/O subsystems to force your operating system to prioritize game rendering above everything else.